joshualande/joshualande.github.io/_posts/2014-04-17-data-science-sql.md

 1. **"Design a Better Database With Database Normalization"**

-   In this post, we will go over the design decisions behind databases, how they are different then other programming languages and data formats, and how to lay out our data so that it will fit into a SQL database.
-By way of a simple example, we will go over the basics of database normalization which is the best-practice for correctly storing complex data in a database.
+   In this post, we will go over the design decisions behind databases, how they are different from other programming languages and data formats, and how to lay out our data so that it will fit into a SQL database.
+By way of a simple example, we will go over the basics of database normalization, the best-practice for correctly storing complex data in a database.
+Despite being a bit abstract and theoretical, these topics are absolutely essential to understanding how databases work and why they are so good at what they do.
+So this is a must read.

 <!--